Working with the Arranger

 To append a Scene to the Arrangement in the software:

-• In the top row of the Ideas view, right-click ([Ctrl]-click on macOS) the name of the Scene you want to append to the arrangement and select Append To Arrangement from the context menu:
+In the top row of the Ideas view, right-click ([Ctrl]-click on macOS) the name of the Scene you want to append to the arrangement and select Append To Arrangement from the context menu:

-• A Section containing the appended Scene is created and added to the end of your arrangement.
+A Section containing the appended Scene is created and added to the end of your arrangement.
 You can then click and drag the Section slot (containing the Scene) to an appropriate place on the Timeline of the Arranger.

 Naming Scenes

 By default, Scenes are named Scene 1, Scene 2, Scene 3, etc. You can rename Scenes and use custom names of your own.
-Naming is only available from within the software, but any changes will also show up on your controller.

-Renaming Scenes in the Arranger
+Renaming Scenes in the Ideas view

-To rename a Scene in the Arranger:
+To rename a Scene in the Ideas view:

 You can also right-click ([Ctrl]-click on macOS) the Scene slot or the corresponding cell in the pad grid and select Rename from the context menu: